 Lastly, is the delay a compensable one?
 When a delay is “compensable,” that means the party affected by the delay should be given either an extension of time or compensation for the delay of their work.

 All excusable delays are compensable.
-Meaning, any time a delay is considered “excusable,” the contractor will generally have a claim for a time extension, compensation, or both!
+This means that any time a delay is considered “excusable,” the contractor will generally have a claim for a time extension, compensation, or both!
 If the contractor is solely at fault, the delay will very likely be non-compensable.
 Non-compensable delays can fall under any of the other categories, depending on the situation and contract terms.

-For owner-caused (or other contractor-caused) delays, a contractor may have a claim for:
+For owner-caused delays (or those caused by another contractor), a contractor may have a claim for:

 - Project management & supervisory expenses